remaro-network/blog-posts/ESR5_ESR9_YOLOX.md

 In this context, deep learning (DL) based computer vision offers a promising solution for real-time detection.
 Yet, the large size of standard DL models poses challenges for AUVs concerning power consumption, memory allocation, and real-time processing needs.
 This paper introduces YOLOX-ViT, an advanced object detection model incorporating a vision transformer layer and utilizing knowledge distillation to reduce model size without sacrificing performance.

 ### YOLOX-ViT Model
-YOLOX-ViT enhances the YOLOX model by integrating a vision transformer layer (ViT) between the backbone and neck, significantly improving feature extraction capabilities.
-The ViT layer is configured with 4 multi-head self-attention (MHSA) sub-layers, combining the spatial hierarchy of CNNs with the global context of transformers.
-This integration enhances the model's ability to detect objects in complex underwater environments.

 <div style="text-align: center;">
 <figure>